Cinnamon Sore Throat Tea

-I’ve been under the weather.
+I’ve been under the weather (but this Cinnamon Sore Throat Tea helps).
 And, I’m not a good sick person.
 You know how some women complain about their husbands that the men are horrible sick people?
 Well, that’s me in our house.
 I’m the horrible sick person.
 I whine.
 I complain.
 I cry.
 I don’t want to be sick!
 I hate it.
 I hate not getting stuff done.
 Having to lay around.
 Yuck.
 I could do without all of that.

 So, anything that helps me feel better, I’m ALL for!
 That’s where this Cinnamon Sore Throat Tea comes in.
 It’s good.
 It soothes and coats.
 It comforts.
 It tastes yummy.
 And, it’s easy to make, so even if you’re home alone and don’t feel like doing anything, you can make it quickly and crawl back in bed.